vmware-archive/gp-magic-query/putting-it-together/README.md

 ```
 ### Business Queries

 Now join all the tables and find any tweets coming from California state.
-Arrange them by the influence(page rank based on connected users), negative sentiment and see where they rank with others based on number of retweets.
-Limit it to 25 results.
+Group them by the influence(page rank based on connected users), negative sentiment.
+Get the top 3 results.

 ```